 Click Here for tab for It Hurts Me Too by Elmore James

 This is a great blues ballad that is also known as one of the more heavily interpreted blues standards around.
 There’s no credited songwriter, but it was first recorded in 1940 by Tampa Red.
-Although it’s been recorded by a large number of musicians, the Elmore James version is one of the most widely known, particularly for the new lyrics he added to the song.
+Although it’s been recorded by a large number of musicians, the Elmore James version is one of the most widely known, particularly for the new lyrics he added.

 One important thing to note about Elmore James is that he played an acoustic guitar that had a pickup installed, which was then run through an amplifier.
 This was a large part of his signature sound and particularly helped when playing with the slide.